alexfernandez/alexfernandez.github.io/2021/api-first.md

 For the rest,
 you can create a second API
-— much more accessible,
-but also with restricted access, for instance for job offer reads — that limits the damage caused by a potential security breach.
+— a lot more open but still with restricted access, for instance to read job offers — that limits the damage caused by a potential security breach.
 Today we may be the only consumers from
 [our own website](https://www.getmanfred.com/ofertas-empleo),